vanillawc/wc-social-link/README.md

 ## Usage

+**Attributes**

+- network - the network type (ex twitter)
+- handle - the user handle/username
+- href - the link (optional)
+- title - the title/tooltip (optional)

 ### Basic Usage

-Provide the name of the social network (ex twitter) and your user handle (ie username)
+Provide the name of the social network and your user handle

 ```html
 <wc-social network="github" handle="evanplaice"></wc-social>